We welcome you to be a part of history

 Do you want to learn & share Abbotsford’s history?

 At Trethewey House Heritage Site, volunteers are the backbone of what we do.
 As a small local non-profit, we rely heavily on the support of the community to help with programming, special events, and museum operations.
 Volunteering at Trethewey House is flexible – volunteers can donate as little or as much time as they like and are welcome to try new positions as new opportunities arise, although certain positions require a more consistent commitment than others.

-To apply, please read the volunteer job descriptions below and complete the volunteer application form by clicking on the “Download Our Application” button.
+To apply, please read the volunteer job descriptions below and complete the volunteer application form.
 Please note that additional paperwork, along with an interview, will be required prior to volunteering on-site.
-Volunteer application forms are also available at the Trethewey House Heritage Site Office.
+Minors will be required to provide parent or guardian permission prior to volunteering.
+Application forms are also available at the Trethewey House Heritage Site Office.
 For more information, please email us at firstname.lastname@example.org or call us at 604-853-0313.

 how do i become a volunteer?

 Our docents and site interpreters are a crucial part of the Trethewey House Heritage team!
 Docents provide tours of Trethewey House, actively helping to interpret the House and the Heritage Site while sharing stories about the artifacts and people of Abbotsford.
 Docents and site interpreters work with and monitor groups and visitors of all ages while also ensuring the security and safety of artifacts and exhibits.